Hooray, we’re slowly moving towards a post-pandemic world now!

 The Singapore Power (SP) group is the main provider of basic utilities for Singaporeans, covering electricity, water, gas, and refuse removal.

-Since the introduction of the Open Electricity Market (OEM), consumers have been able to explore different electricity retailers and choose plans which best suit their needs, allowing their electricity bills to now be more price competitive.
+Since the introduction of the Open Electricity Market (OEM), consumers have been able to explore different electricity retailers and choose plans that suit their needs.

-With the OEM in place, electricity retailers now have 2 ways to bill you:
+With the OEM in place, electricity retailers now have two ways to bill you:

-- Via SP group (you will receive 1 bill, covering all utilities)
+- Via SP group (you will receive one bill, covering all utilities)

-- Direct billing (you will receive 2 bills, 1 from the electricity retailer, another from SP group for water, gas & refuse removal)
+- Direct billing (you will receive two bills, one from the electricity retailer, and another from SP group for water, gas & refuse removal)